 It is extraordinarily important that those who have restraining orders filed against them obey all restrictions.
 Even if they are contacted by the victim, or feel as if there should be some ‘exception’ due to circumstances, there can still be very stiff consequences.

 Sometimes the other party may wonder what will happen if they contact someone they have a restraining order against.
 This frequently happens when the relationship between both parties is in flux or the parties have shared children, own a business or property, or have another situation that makes no contact difficult.

 If you accidentally violate your own restraining order, you cannot be arrested or charged with contempt for contacting the person you have a restraining order against.
 Still, it is ill-advised to do so.
 The defendant may be able to use the contact as justification to have the order dismissed or modified to allow them more contact.
 There may be a way to have the restraining order modified to allow limited, peaceful contact.
 This contact may allow those involved to attend parent-teacher conferences, school events, meet in public areas to discuss business, or to deal with mutual legal concerns such as estate planning, custody disputes, divorce, or property division.

 Restraining Orders Impact The Whole Family

 There is no doubt that restraining orders are a helpful and necessary remedy when there have been threats, violence, or other alarming behavior.
 On the other hand, it can be devastating to be subject to a restraining order keeping you from your home and children when you don’t deserve it.
 This is why Tolison & Williams is available to help people on all sides of a restraining order.
-Don’t hesitate to for a professional consultation.
+Don’t hesitate to reach out for a professional consultation; click below.